cancervariants/fusion-representation/docs/source/index.rst

 the `Cytogenetics Committee of the College of American Pathologists (CAP) and the American College of Medical Genetics and Genomics (ACMG) <https://www.cap.org/member-resources/councils-committees/cap-acmg-cytogenetics-committee/>`_, and the `Variant Interpretation for Cancer Consortium <https://www.cancervariants.org/projects/fusions>`_.

-This specification provide a precise definition, minimal information model, and nomenclature for both assayed and categorical gene fusions.
+This specification provides a precise definition, minimal information model, and nomenclature for both assayed and categorical gene fusions.
 This specification incorporates, extends, and refines related standards, including the `HUGO Gene Nomenclature Committee (HGNC) recommendations for the designation of gene fusions <https://www.nature.com/articles/s41375-021-01436-6>`_.